TYPO3-Documentation/t3docs-wiki-migration/output_pages/CheckBasicConfiguration.rst

 ::

-   chown [outdated wiki link] -R :www-data ext
+   chown -R :www-data ext

 2. Give the group write permissions.

 ::

-   chmod [outdated wiki link] -R 775 ext
+   chmod -R 775 ext

 3. Do that with all the directories that TYPO3 does not have write permissions to.